Does Low Volatility Outperform in India? 18-Year NSE Backtest (2006-2025)

 Recommendation: Test the strategy with current data on BacktestIndia.com to see recent performance (2022-2025) before committing capital.

-Above ₹10 Cr: Consider increasing stock count to 50-60 to reduce market impact.
+- Above ₹10 Cr: Historical modeling suggested increasing stock count to 50-60 to reduce market impact

 Q3: What about survivorship bias?

-Industry Standard: Most Indian backtests use only current index constituents, creating 2-3% annual upward bias.
-Our approach is significantly more rigorous.
+Industry Standard: Most Indian backtests use only current index constituents, creating significant upward bias.
+Our approach includes recently delisted companies, making it more rigorous than typical retail backtests.

 Q4: Is low volatility investing "boring"?

 Returns-wise: Absolutely not.
-Compounding at 15-16% annually for 18 years is anything but boring.
+Compounding at 12-13% annually for 18 years with lower risk is anything but boring.

 Psychologically: Yes, and that's precisely the point.
 Low volatility investing is boring to execute (annual rebalancing, no daily monitoring), boring to hold (stable, predictable companies), and boring in bull markets (lagging when everyone else is getting rich quick).